art-ch/rail-signalling-info/README.md

 # State of development

-Initial asset creation
+Initial asset creation.

-For now focus is on signalling from CIS Region.
+For now, focus is on signalling from CIS Region.

 ----------------------------------------------------------------------------------------------------------------------------------